brainhack-school2020/ADHDsubtypes_project/README.md

 This [deliverable](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/Interactive_plots_deliverable.ipynb) was done entirely as a team.
 Penelope developed the visualization for Conners (cognitive data) and IVA-II (behavioral data) (interactive plots of distribution for each data type), and Beatrice developed the script for eeg data visualization (interactive plot with facets of spectral power distribution as well as an example of 2D visualization of PCA).
 Scalp plots were created jointly.

+Please make sure to see the	requirements_week3deliverable.txt, to pull Data file (with all the necessary files) and follow instruction in the notebook (linked)

 ## Progress overview